IkeHasAPlan/IkeHasAPlan.github.io/Drum_Corps.md

 #### My experience with Drum Corps

+I marched Drum Corps with the Colt Cadets in 2019.
+Our show was titled "Of a Feather" and was about birds.
+I have since gone on to participate in indoor drumline, and now university band.
+I am auditioning again this year, and hope to spend my summer with the Troopers Drum and Bugle Corps!

 ###### This website was constructed for my IT 1000 class at the University of Misssouri